josephg/reference-crdts/README.md

 # Reference CRDTs

-This repository contains simple reference implementations of yjs and automerge's list types.
-The implementations are fully compliant with upstream (that is, a randomizer can't make them diverge from the output given by those actual implementations).
+This repository contains simple proof-of-concept reference implementations of yjs, automerge and sync9's list types - all implemented in the same codebase.
+The implementations are reference-correct.
+That is, the resulting document order in all cases is the same as it is in the "real" versions (from yjs, automerge and "loom" (sync9's implementation)).

+These reference implementation is (mostly) designed for readability and to show that the same codebase can handle all 3 implementations.
+But some complexity creeps in from overlaying all of the tricks needed for each approach.
+When code is only applicable to a single implementation, it is marked as such.
+(Eg maxSeq in document, or the alternate makeItem method for sync9).

-These reference implementations are (mostly) optimized for readability and simplicity rather than performance.
-Running the automerge-perf editing history takes 30 seconds with yjs here, vs 4 seconds with the real yjs library.
+This implementation is *not* optimized for performance.
+Running the automerge-perf editing history takes 30 seconds with yjs here, vs 1 second with the real, optimized yjs library.

 This library does not contain all the supporting tools in yjs and automerge, like encoding / decoding or transaction support.
-It probably never will have these features.
+It never will have these features.

 ### Whats in the box

-The actual CRDT implementations share almost all their code, which lives entirely in crdts.ts.
+The actual CRDT implementations share almost all their code, which lives entirely in [crdts.ts](crdts.ts).
 The main point of divergence is the `integrate` functions for each algorithm.
 These methods are called when inserting a new item, to scan the document and find the position at which the item should be inserted.
 This follows yjs's implementation style.

 The document itself is a document-ordered list of items.
 Each item stores: